danmaloney745/express-generator/README.md

 $ node app.js
 ```

-Navigate to a browser and type the folloing link to display the applicaion.
+Navigate to a browser and type the following link to display the applicaion.
 `http://localhost:3000/`:

 ## Command Line Options